A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: Introduction

-\item \textit{Novel Hierarchical Taxonomy:} The first systematic hierarchical taxonomy (L0–L5) for data agents, establishing a clear framework to compare existing data agents, delineate capability boundaries, and clarify accountability, thus enabling practitioners to align expectations and intervention with autonomy levels.
+\item \textit{Novel Hierarchical Taxonomy:} Establishing the first systematic hierarchical taxonomy for data agents to compare existing works, delineate capability boundaries, and clarify accountability, enabling practitioners to align expectations and intervention with autonomy levels.

-\item \textit{Structured and Systematic Review:} A structured review of data agents tracing autonomy progression in data-related tasks, mapping the state-of-the-art, and identifying underexplored areas.
+\item \textit{Structured and Systematic Review:} A structured review of data agents tracing autonomy progression in data-related tasks, mapping the state-of-the-art, and identifying gaps.

 \item \textit{Analysis of Evolutionary Leaps and Gaps:} In-depth analysis of evolutionary leaps and current challenges hindering the development of autonomous data agents.